Game4all/vx_bevy/README.md

 - [ ] Revamp worldgen
 - [ ] Add generation of flora (trees)
 - [ ] Get a better shader for voxels.

+_Other_:
+- [ ] Rewrite this from scratch as this has turned into a mess.